Contact: Public Awareness Office

-National Library Week will be observed April 14-20, 2013 with the theme, "Communities matter @ your library®."
+National Library Week will be observed April 8-14, 2018 with the theme, "Libraries Lead."

 First sponsored in 1958, National Library Week is a national observance sponsored by the American Library Association (ALA) and libraries across the country each April.
 It is a time to celebrate the contributions of our nation's libraries and librarians and to promote library use and support.
 All types of libraries - school, public, academic and special - participate.

-Celebrations during National Library Week include: National Library Workers Day, celebrated the Tuesday of National Library Week (April 16, 2013), a day for library staff, users, administrators and Friends groups to recognize the valuable contributions made by all library workers; National Bookmobile Day, celebrated the Wednesday of National Library Week (April 17, 2013), a day to recognize the contributions of our nation's bookmobiles and the dedicated professionals who make quality bookmobile outreach possible in their communities; and Celebrate Teen Literature Day, celebrated the Thursday of National Library Week (April 18, 2013), aimed at raising awareness among the general public that young adult literature is a vibrant, growing genre with much to offer today's teens.
+Celebrations during National Library Week include: National Library Workers Day, celebrated the Tuesday of National Library Week (April 10, 2018), a day for library staff, users, administrators and Friends groups to recognize the valuable contributions made by all library workers; National Bookmobile Day, celebrated the Wednesday of National Library Week (April 11, 2018), a day to recognize the contributions of our nation's bookmobiles and the dedicated professionals who make quality bookmobile outreach possible in their communities; and Take Action for Libraries Day, a national library advocacy effort observed on the Thursday of National Library Week (April 12, 2018).

-The Public Information Office of the American Library Association coordinates the promotion, placing articles in national media.
+The Public Awareness Office of the American Library Association coordinates the promotion and placing of articles in national media.
 Librarians, Friends and trustees of libraries join in sponsoring local promotions.
 Posters and other promotional materials are available through the ALA Graphics Catalog.

 The ALA Public Awareness Committee assists in planning National Library Week and related activities.
-The committees hold open meetings at the ALA Annual Conference and Midwinter Meeting.
+The committees holds open meetings at the ALA Annual Conference and Midwinter Meeting.
 Suggestions are welcome.